Skip to main content

 Fundamentals

-You’ve meticulously tracked your sleep, logged every meal, and monitored your heart rate during workouts, accumulating a wealth of data within your favorite wellness app.
+You’ve meticulously tracked your sleep, logged every meal, and monitored your heart rate during workouts, accumulating a wealth of personal health data within your favorite wellness app.
 A natural and critical question arises from this diligence ∞ is this deeply personal information protected with the same rigor as the records in your doctor’s office?

 The answer is rooted in the architecture of data flow, specifically whether the information you generate connects directly with the clinical healthcare system.
 For the vast majority of wellness and fitness applications that you download and use independently, the stringent privacy rules of the Health Insurance Portability and Accountability Act (HIPAA) do not apply.